Wiesbaden Phantoms: History

 The club came fifth in its first season in the GFL in 2011, well clear of the play-off ranks with only three wins and a draw to its name.
 In 2012, the club came sixth in the southern division of the GFL and thereby failed to qualify for the play-offs.

 The 2013 season saw the club come last in the southern division and having to enter the relegation round where it lost to Allgäu Comets and was relegated from the GFL to the GFL2, where it came second in 2014 and fifth in 2015.

 2016 the Phantoms reached a 10–4 record under Head Coach Patrick Griesheimer and became third best team of the GFL2 but decreased to 4–7–1 in 2017.
 After finishing the season only on sixth place in 2016 the Phantoms changed their coaching staff.
 In 2017 Andy McMillan became Head Coach of the Phantoms to play two seasons with the team - McMillan had a 7–7 record in his first and a 5–7 record in his second season – worth a fifth and a sixth place in the GFL2.

 In 2020 the Phantoms did not play a season because of the COVID-19 pandemic.
-Tibor Gohmert – former coach of the GFL team Marburg Mercenaries – became new Head Coach in 2020, planning to play his first season in 2021.
+Tibor Gohmert – former coach of the GFL team Marburg Mercenaries – became new Head Coach in 2020, coaching his first season in 2021 to a 1-1-6 record.
+Midway through the a nearly winless 2022 season, the Wiesbaden Phantoms announced that the club and Coach Gohmert were parting ways and promoted Offensive Line coach David Gorden to the interim Head Coach position.
+Coach Gordon formally took over the position of Head Coach in the 2022-2023 offseason.

+After relegation to the Regionalliga - Mitte, Coach Gordon's team found instant success in 2023 starting the season as the inaugural winners of the recently revived Hessenpokal.
+The teams winning ways continued through the season, coming within one game of promotion back to the GFL2 by leading the team to a 9-1-0 record.
+The team began the 2024 season repeating as Hessenpokal champions.